14 Good Reasons To Learn Korean in 2026

 1. 80 Million People To Talk To, possibly more

-According to Ethnologue 2020, approximately 80 million people speak Korean as their first language, making it the 22nd most-spoken native tongue.
+According to Ethnologue 2020, approximately 80 million people speak Korean as their first language, making it the 22nd most widely spoken native language.

 The number includes 48 million in South Korea and 24 million in North Korea.
-In addition, as per South Korea’s Ministry of Foreign Affairs, there is also a substantial Korean diaspora, around 8.3 million scattered across China, the USA, Japan, and other parts of the globe.
+In addition, according to South Korea’s Ministry of Foreign Affairs, there is a substantial Korean diaspora of around 8.3 million people, spread across China, the USA, Japan, and other parts of the world.

-Now, I understand the statistics may not be mind-blowing, considering some 20 other languages have more native speakers than Korean.
+Now, I understand the statistics may not be compelling, given that about 20 other languages have more native speakers than Korean.

-We look at their growing economy, cultural spread, the number of Korean learners worldwide, and technologically advanced South Koreans.
-Then, we know the far-reaching occasions to communicate with them.
+We look at their growing economy, cultural influence, the number of Korean learners worldwide, and the technological advancement of South Koreans.
+Then we know the many opportunities to communicate with them.

 2. South Korea is pretty big in global affairs

-The language’s popularity and its origin country’s success on the international stage go hand in hand.
+The language’s popularity and its country of origin’s success on the international stage go hand in hand.
 That’s why languages like Japanese and German are so prevalent globally despite not being extensively spoken.
 Korean is no exception!

-With a thriving economy and strong bilateral relations with several major economies, such as China, the United States, Japan, India, and Southeast Asian countries, such as Vietnam and Singapore, it has made a name worldwide.
+With a thriving economy and strong bilateral relations with major economies, including China, the United States, Japan, India, and Southeast Asian countries such as Vietnam and Singapore, it has made a name for itself worldwide.

 The fact that North Korea always winds up in conflict with many other nations has made South Korea an essential ally to many powerful countries.

-Today, their international ties, import-export, and investments stretch to almost all the big countries.
+Today, their international ties, import-export, and investments extend to nearly all major countries.

 Approximately six million Korean speakers live in the USA, China, and Japan.
 These three are some of South Korea’s most prominent business partners.
-So, learning Korean might be helpful if you’re trying to up your game in these territories.
+Learning Korean might be helpful if you’re trying to improve your position in these territories.

 3. Korean offers excellent career opportunities

 In the mid-twentieth century, South Korea was one of the poorest countries in the world.
-Today, in 2025, it is the 12th most prosperous economy worldwide, with a nominal GDP of around 1.65 Trillion US dollars.
+Today, in 2026, it is the 12th most prosperous economy worldwide, with a nominal GDP of around 1.65 trillion US dollars.

-These statistics point to one thing: the South Korean economy grows undeviatingly.
-This is because economic strength and excellent trade ties equal business and employment possibilities.
+These statistics point to one thing: the South Korean economy continues to grow undeviatingly.
+This is because economic strength and strong trade ties create business and employment opportunities.

-Korean products are synonymous and recognized for their ultimate contribution to high-quality consumer goods appreciated by millions worldwide.
+Korean products are synonymous with high-quality consumer goods, appreciated by millions worldwide.

 Many career options exist in industries as diverse as steel, textiles, car manufacturing, electronics, technology, entertainment, hospitality, R&D, tourism, semiconductors, finance, shipbuilding, and government.

-Knowing how to speak Korean always looks great on your resume if you intend to work in those corporations that operate in these sectors.
+Knowing how to speak Korean always looks great on your resume if you intend to work at corporations operating in these sectors.

 4. You can potentially work in Korean companies